skoczen/will/docs/upgrading_to_2.md

 From there, you can just `./run_will.py`, and things should Just Work.

-You will, however, see a lot of output from Will, telling you that some names have changed, and asking you to update them in your config.py when you have time.
+You will, however, see a lot of output from Will, telling you that some names have changed, and asking you to update them in your `config.py` when you have time.
 You can either just follow those instructions, or the guide below.

-# The long version:
+# The Long Version:

 ## 1. Add IO backends.

-If you're just planning to continue using HipChat, we'd recommend that you add this to your `config.py`:
+If you're planning to continue only using HipChat (until it's replaced by Stride), we'd recommend that you add this to your `config.py`:

 ```python
 IO_BACKENDS = [